sebastian-software/compress-it/README.md

-# shrink-ray
+# compress-it

 [![NPM Version][npm-image]][npm-url]
 [![NPM Downloads][downloads-image]][downloads-url]

 Node.js compression middleware with modern codings like brotli and zopfli.
+No native bindings.

 The following compression codings are supported:

-  - deflate
+* deflate
-  - gzip
+* gzip
-  - brotli
+* brotli
-  - zopfli (for asynchronous compression of static assets only)
+* zopfli (for asynchronous compression of static assets only)

-In addition, if a response contains an ETag, `shrink-ray` will cache the compressed result for later requests and even re-compress it asynchronously at the highest possible compression (using zopfli for gzip and deflate and brotli quality 11 for brotli).
+In addition, if a response contains an ETag, `compress-it` will cache the compressed result for later requests and even re-compress it asynchronously at the highest possible compression (using zopfli for gzip and deflate and brotli quality 11 for brotli).
 This makes it possible to use the best possible compression